What you need to know

-As with any conventional home loan, you borrow money and you make repayments to pay off the balance as well as the interest it attracts.
-When you get a 10 year fixed rate home loan, the interest the loan amount attracts remains the same for the first 10 years of the loan term, after which it changes to a variable rate.
-During the first 10 years, your repayments remain the same because the interest charged does not change.
+As with any regular home loan, you borrow money and you make repayments to pay off the balance as well as the interest it attracts.
+When you get a 10-year fixed rate home loan, the interest remains the same for the first 10 years of the loan term regardless of whether interest rates increase or decrease.
+This means your repayments will stay the same for the whole time.
+After the 10 year term, the loan changes to a variable rate.

-While most variable rate home loans enable borrowers to make extra repayments, this is not the case with fixed rate alternatives.
+While most variable rate home loans enable borrowers to make extra repayments, this is not the case with fixed rate loans.
 Even if a fixed rate home loan allows you to make extra repayments, there's a good chance that it comes with an annual maximum extra repayment cap of between $10,000 to $25,000.
-In addition, while you can benefit from a linked 100% offset account through a variable rate loan, don't expect this feature in your 10 year fixed rate loan.

 What are the different types of home loans that I can fix for 10 years?

-- Basic home loans A 10-year fixed rate basic home loan is one that offers little in terms of flexibility and features, but what you can expect include competitive interest rates and lower fees.
+- Basic home loans: A 10-year fixed rate basic home loan is offers little in terms of flexibility and features, will come with competitive interest rates and lower fees.

-- Full-featured home loans These loans offer repayment flexibility, allowing you to make extra repayments and even offering partial offset accounts.
-These loans tend to attract higher fees than their basic counterparts.
+- Full-featured home loans: These loans offer repayment flexibility, so you can make extra repayments and perhaps even uses a partial offset account – for a premium price.

-- Low doc loans Self-employed individuals and investors who can't provide all the required paperwork to apply for a conventional loan have the option to apply for low documentation loans.
-As the name suggests, these loans require little in the form of documentation.
-They can offer lower Loan to Value Ratio (LVR) limits and can attract higher interest rates.
+- Low doc loans: Self-employed borrowers and investors who can't provide all the required paperwork for a conventional loan can apply for low documentation loans.
+You can often apply with a lower deposit and higher Loan to Value Ratio (LVR), but interest rates are higher.

-- Bad credit home loans These loans, as implied by the title, are for people who have poor credit histories.
-Finding a 10-year fixed rate home loan if you have poor credit can be quite a challenge, so expect to pay a high interest rate if you do find such a loan.
+- Bad credit home loans: These loans, as implied by the title, are for people who have poor credit histories.
+Finding a 10-year fixed rate home loan if you have poor credit can be quite a challenge; expect to pay a high interest rate, if these are available at all.

 How to compare long term fixed rate home loans